dotnet/interactive/src/dotnet-interactive-vscode/README.md

 2. Install the .NET Interactive Notebooks extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).

-3. Launch Visual Studio Code Insiders by opening a terminal in the folder you would like to work in and run the following:
+3. Launch Visual Studio Code Insiders by opening a terminal in the folder you would like to work in and running the following:

     ```console
     code-insiders --enable-proposed-api ms-dotnettools.dotnet-interactive-vscode .`